w3f/polkadot-wiki/docs/learn-registrar.md

 ![registrar](assets/registrar/8.jpg)

 If the information is correct, you should see a message like the above image that indicates your address has been verified.
-This basically proves you are the owner of the account.
+This proves you are the owner of the account.

 ## Email Verification